Updated text, added detail and pictures: January, 2016

 Las Tortugas is 70 statute miles from Key West, offshore.
 The first 40 or so miles, water depths on the shelf are in the range of 40′ – 60′.
 In the last 1/3rd of the trip, water depths fall off to 200′ and sea states change noticeable to more ocean-like conditions.
 Prevailing SE winds can blow for several weeks between weather windows in the winter months, so advance planning is essential.
 At Las Tortugas National Seashore anchoring is permitted only within 1 NM of Ft.
 Jefferson.
 The seabed is mixed sand, gravel and rubble, and holding is moderate-at-best.
-Boat permits are free, but required, for all boats in the National Park.
+Boat permits are required, for a minimal fee, for all boats in the National Park.
 There is a park entrance fee of $10 per person.
 Mooring balls are for day-use only.
 There is no dockage, no potable water, no pumpout, and no trash disposal; no facilities of any kind.
 Las Tortugas National Park is a “no discharge zone.”
 During daytime hours when tour boats are there and the park is open to the public, heads – but not showers – are available on the National Park Service dock.
 Cruisers stuck waiting for a weather window can use the fast cat tour boat to get to Key West and back for emergency re-provisioning.

 Florida West Coast: